PUSCH FAMILY HISTORY

-George had been born in Germany on June 24, 1847 and had met his friend John Zellweger there in their youth; John was four years younger than he.
+George had been born in Germany on June 24, 1847 and met his friend John Zellweger there in their youth; John was four years younger than George.

 The boys were probably filled with some of the same hopes and dreams that many European immigrants had during their tremendous influx into the United States and Mexico during those years.

 Both George and John were bright, hard working, industrious people.
-They had learned the trades of farming and butchering . in their native land and used those trade skills to provide incomes for themselves shortly after their arrival in the United States.
+They had learned the trades of farming and butchering in their native land and used those skills to provide incomes for themselves after their arrival in the United States.

-They traveled from the New York area to the midwest regions of the nation and then on to golden San Francisco and Los Angeles, California, all in only 9 year’s time.
+They traveled from the New York area to the midwest and then on to golden San Francisco and Los Angeles all in nine year’s time.

 At the age of 27 George Pusch thought that the time had come for him to be a “Py Gott, big cattleman!”
-So he bought a wagon and a span of 14 mules and headed for the Prescott, Arizona region.
+So he bought a wagon and a span of 14 mules and headed for Prescott, Arizona.
 Then it was on to Phoenix and finally to Tucson.